 - There will be a confirmation screen after you hit submit, click OK.
 You must request the deferment before the due date on the billing statement.

-- The new due date will be displayed in the Account Activity section of the Student Center.
+- The new due date will be displayed under Charges/Bills in the Student Financials drop down list section of the Student Center.

 - Once the new due date is less than 30 days away, the balance will show as DUE NOW instead of FUTURE DUE.